vspinu/zotelo/README.md

 `zotexo` exports the associated Zotero collection as a `file_name.bib` file, otherwise it exports into `[current-file-name]_zotexo_.bib`.

 To associate a zotero collection with the current buffer type `\C-c z c` (`zotexo-set-collection`).
-Select `*ALL*` to export the whole Zotero library (beware, if your library is big it might take awhile).
+Select `*ALL*` to export the whole Zotero library (but beware, if your library is big it might take awhile).
+Now you can use  `'reftex-citation` command (`C-c [`) to insert the citations into your file.

 Zotexo uses [IDO](http://www.emacswiki.org/emacs/InteractivelyDoThings ) interface for the collection selection: